Social sciences – classroom activities

-- Ask students to investigate the impact of a student loan on an individual student’s financial situation, a community or the whole of New Zealand.
+- Ask learners to investigate the impact of a student loan on an individual learner's financial situation, a community or the whole of New Zealand.

-- Provide time during the year for students to reflect on the skills they have learned in the subject by using personal journals, diaries, or creative workbooks.
+- Provide time during the year for learners to reflect on the skills they have learned in the subject by using personal journals, diaries, or creative workbooks.

-- Talk about your own tertiary study experiences with students to help familiarise them with tertiary pathways and what tertiary study is like.
+- Talk about your own tertiary study experiences with learners to help familiarise them with tertiary pathways and what tertiary study is like.

-- Allow students time to visit tertiary liaison officers so they can ask questions about preferred courses.
+- Allow learners time to visit tertiary liaison officers so they can ask questions about preferred courses.

-- Make available tertiary prospectuses, or show students where similar resources can be found.
+- Make available tertiary prospectuses, or show learners where similar resources can be found.

 - Use this website to find out more about tertiary study in the social sciences.